4yush5663/andoid_wifi_hacker/README.md

 visit= https://www.fonepaw.com/solution/root-android-with-kingroot.html )

 ### now place the files in your internal sdcard
-NOTE := donot place folder in sub folder otherwise it will not work
+NOTE := do not place wifi folder in sub folder otherwise it will not work

 ### open terminal
 type cd sdcard/wifi